smilingweixiao/ChatVerse/README.md

 make agent<ID>
 ```

-For example, if you want to wake up agent1 `make agent1`
+For example, if you want to wake up agent1, you can type `make agent1` in terminal.

 The agentID correspond to agent below: